academia-edu/biblicit/README.md

 As of writing, you're out of luck, because AbiWord doesn't compile on recent versions of OS X. According to their website, however, this is being actively worked on.

+## Required to use either the ParsCit or CiteSeer algorithms

+#### Perl modules

+More than these might be required; this is what I had to add to my default installation.

+##### From CPAN

+    sudo cpan install Digest::SHA1
+    sudo cpan install String::Approx
+    sudo cpan install XML::Writer::String
+    sudo cpan install XML::Twig

-## Required to use the CiteSeer algorithm
+## Required to use the ParsCit algorithm

 #### CRF++

-Required for bibliography extraction (reference information for works cited in the input).

 You can specify where you have installed CRF++ by setting the CRFPP_HOME environment variable.